AndersDeath/diary2/000-current.md

 # 10 April - Monday - 193 day of immigration

 It was a typical monday.
 The hard endless day.
 I recorded new sources for the next video.
 I will start editing tomorrow.
 I was coding a bit and I went back to business questions and trainings.
 I feel how it became boring.
+I mean programming questions.